 We are an inclusive school, we believe in equality and in valuing the individual.
-We believe all members of the school community should be free from discrimination, harassment and bullying and will not tolerate them in any form.
+We believe all members of the school community should be free from discrimination, harassment and bullying and will not tolerate them in any form either online or offline.
 Measures to counteract bullying and discrimination will be consistently applied and monitored for their effectiveness.